3mmaRand/teaching-modules/overview.md

 ### A simple package

+#### Outline

-minimal package
+minimal package, one function
 load devtools
 describe pkg to be built;
-two approaches possible chose one or cover both??
-1. Existing project, GitHub last: create_package, use_git, use_github or 2.
-2. New project, GitHub first: create repo on gh, new project | version control | git.  then set up package structure with Tools > Project Options > Build Tools.
-Select Package and use_description(), use_namespace(), use_r("fnctname") make a function, load_all(), check(), add roxygen, document(), alter DESCRIPTION, add a LICENSE
+using workflow: Existing project, GitHub last: create_package, use_git, use_github, make a function, load_all(), check(), add roxygen, document(), alter DESCRIPTION, add a LICENSE (refer to package documentation module)

-Ref: Chapter 2 The whole game
+Ref: Packages Chapter 2 The whole game; Happy Git and GitHub for the useR Chapter ..

 #### Learning Objectives

 At the end of this module the successful learner will be able to:
 * create a simple version controlled package
 * link the package to github